 Designing branding and interfaces for C2C, it’s advisable to consider that:

-– the platform should be intuitively navigated and clear to use for people with different level of tech abilities and on various devices;
+– the platform should be intuitively navigated and clear to use for people with different levels of tech abilities and on various devices;

 – engaging and original UI design solutions are a good way to set the first contact and involve users in active interaction;

-– thought-out placement of layout elements and visual hierarchy can increase conversions and that will be the strong reason for user retention;
+– thought-out placement of layout elements and visual hierarchy can increase conversions, and that will be a strong reason for user retention;

 – UX of user-to-user communication (chats, discussions, comments, sharing, etc.) should provide diverse features and broad possibilities;